-REGULATORY CAPITAL REQUIREMENTS IGD surplus (estimated)
+REGULATORY CAPITAL REQUIREMENTS

 Each UK life company must maintain sufficient capital at all times to meet the regulatory capital requirements mandated by the PRA.
 These measures are aggregated under the European Union Insurance Groups' Directive ('IGD') to calculate regulatory capital adequacy at a Group level.